 Stem cell transplant.
 Soon after you finish chemo or radiation, you’ll get your new stem cells.
 Your doctor will put them into your body through a long, thin tube that goes into a large vein in your neck or chest (called a central line).
 It can take about an hour, but you’ll likely need to stay in the hospital a while longer so your medical team can keep a close eye on you.

 Frequent checkups.
 Your doctor will watch you closely for several weeks or months after the transplant in case you have any problems.
-You’ll check in often, and she'll do blood tests to check your progress.
+You’ll check in often, and they'll do blood tests to check your progress.

 Risks and Benefits